discrete-notes/discrete-notes.github.io/_posts/2022-12-06-counting-paths.md

 independent set, each vertex of $N$ has exactly one neighbor in $Z$, and all the paths we are interested in go through all the vertices of $Z$, and have both endpoints in $Z$.
-In this case, the authors prove that $N$ has basically the same size as $Z$.
+In this case, the key lemma is that $N$ has basically the same size as $Z$.
-(One of the ingredients of the proof is [Erdős–Pósa theorem](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93P%C3%B3sa_theorem).)
+One of the ingredients for this lemma is [Erdős–Pósa theorem](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93P%C3%B3sa_theorem).

 This is good, because it means that the number of edges between $Z$ and $N$ is of order $O(|Z|)=O(\log n)$.
 Then we can enumerate all the sets of edges of $(Z,N)$, and for each such